nickwynja/continental/README.md

 # New Features and Fixes #

-Here's a list of new features that I have added or fixed:
+Here's a list of new features that I have added or fixed compared to the original Second Crack:

 * Tags have been moved out of the root of `www` and now are served from `website.com/tag/foo`.
 * Fixed month archive cache bug